PoC-dev/cisco-erfassung/as400/README.md

 1. PRTF
 1. RPGLE

 **Note:** The print files need certain parameters at compile time.
-You can find the correct compile command at the beginning of every print file.
+Do not use 14 for these, but the respective compile command at the beginning of every print file.

 The help panel groups have no dependencies and can be compiled independent of any order.

 **Note:** The main menu cannot be compiled with option 14.
 You can find the correct compile command at the beginning of CMDCISCO.

-### Upgrading
+### Upgrading from earlier versions.
 Sometimes, you want to upgrade the code base to the latest version from github.
 But there might have been incompatible changes introduced meanwhile.
 Please read the [NEWS](../NEWS.md) for incompatible changes and remedies.

-Apart from this, the easiest way to upgrade is to upload/overwrite the source members, and follow the above directions to recompile the objects. **There is one notable exception!** No physical files should be just recompiled.
-If you try, two things might happen:
+Apart from this, the easiest way to upgrade is to upload/overwrite the source members, and follow the above directions to recompile the objects. **There is one notable exception!
+No physical files should be just recompiled.** If you try, one of two things might happen:
-- Compilation stops because there are files relating to the PF, making it impossible to delete the PF without manual intervention
+- Compilation stops because there are files relating to the PF, making it impossible to delete the PF without manual intervention,
-- Compilation commences and overwrites the PF and all contained data
+- Compilation commences and overwrites the PF and all contained data.

 Usually this is not what you want.
 You **can** *update* a PF in place according to the updated description, though:
 ```
 chgpf file(*curlib/mypf) srcfile(*curlib/sources)
 ```

+This will move the existing file out of the way, create a new file, copy back existing data, adjust journaling accordingly, and delete the old file.

-If changes will discard existing data, a screen will pop up and warn you.
+If changes could result in discarding of existing data, a screen will pop up and warn you.
 Usually, it's safe to commence the operation by answering `(I)gnore` (possible loss of data).
+My changes will always be done in a way to not discard important data.
 Afterwards, just continue as directed above with the other file types.

-**Note:** `chgpf` also retains journaling status of files, so no action needed on upgrade.

 ## Journal the database tables for commitment control.
 Commitment control is a way to collect multiple database changes, and either apply them completely or not.
 This assures a consistent state of all the database tables in question.

 Commitment control requires tables to be journaled.
-Create the journal related objects and start the journalling process.
+Create the journal related objects and start the journaling process.
 ```
 crtjrnrcv jrnrcv(cisco00001) threshold(5120)
 crtjrn jrn(ciscojrn) jrnrcv(*curlib/cisco00001) mngrcv(*system) dltrcv(*yes) rcvsizopt(*rmvintent)